Skip to content

 Positive Behaviour Support

-A young person must be assessed as being ready to begin to live independently with support and the Service should be the most appropriate placement available to meet the young person's support needs as identified within their Pathway Plan.
+A young person must be assessed using the Support Vs Care tool as being ready to begin to live independently with support and the Service should be the most appropriate way to meet the young person's support needs as identified.

-Supported lodgings placements are most suitable for young people who are willing and able to:
+Supported Lodgings Providers are most suitable for young people who are willing and able to:

-• Engage with the host to gain the skills needed to successfully live independently in the future;
+• Receive support from their provider to gain the skills needed to successfully live independently in the future;

-• Engage with education, training, work experience and/or employment, working towards achieving economic stability into adulthood;
+• Access education, training, work experience and/or employment, working towards achieving financial stability into adulthood;

-Supported Lodgings is unlikely to be suitable for those young people with significant behavioural issues who for example have few boundaries to their behaviour, who would likely present a significant risk to others or who want/need the freedom and anonymity of other settings.
+Supported Lodgings is unlikely to be suitable for those young people with significant emotional and behavioural needs due to their previous experiences and trauma or young people who would likely present a significant risk to others or who want/need the freedom and anonymity of other settings.

-If there are issues around relationships and behaviour, then the Service will talk to the young person about their placement and try and make changes within their placement to iron out any difficulties or issues.
-However there may be situations where the placement is not right for the young person and notice may need to be given.
+If there are individual needs around relationships and behaviour, then the young person's social worker or someone they know from the service will talk to them and try to come to an agreement and make changes with their provider.
+However there may be situations where the supported lodgings home is not right for the young person and notice may need to be given.

 However this would only be if:

-• All solutions had been exhausted by the host;
+• All solutions had been exhausted by the provider;

-• Specialist support has been offered if appropriate such as counselling, medication;
+• Specialist support has been offered if appropriate such as therapeutic support;

-• The reassessment of the young person’s needs indicate a different service is needed;
+• The reassessment of the young person’s needs indicates a different service is needed;

-• The young person wants to look at other options as they do not feel the placement is meeting their needs.
+• The young person wants to look at other options as they do not feel their current needs can be met sufficiently.

-The Service will promote the development of positive and respectful relationships between hosts and young people.
+The Service will promote the development of positive and respectful relationships between providers and young people.

 • Mutual respect and trust;